Nickelodeon (UK & Ireland): History

-Nickelodeon was launched in the UK on 1 September 1993 exclusively on Sky as part of the Sky Multichannels package, originally airing for 12 hours from 7am to 7pm. and showing both cartoons and live action series.
-The first cartoon was James the Cat.
-Nick@Nite was also planned from early 1994 but never implemented; off-air Nickelodeon would air static logos, schedule information and teletext.
-From November 1995, it started to timeshare with Paramount Channel.
+Nickelodeon was launched in the UK on 1 September 1993, exclusively on Sky as part of the Sky Multichannels package, originally airing for 12 hours from 7am to 7pm. and showing both cartoons and live action series for children.
+The first cartoon to air on the channel was James the Cat.
+Nick@Nite was also planned to launch in early 1994 but never implemented; off-air Nickelodeon would air static logos, schedule information and teletext.
+In November 1995, it started to timeshare with Paramount Channel.

 The British version of Nick Jr. also launched on the channel's first day, broadcasting during school hours.
-Live presentation followed in 1994, branded as Nick Alive!.
+Live presentation followed in 1994, branded as Nick Alive!, which was soon moved into its own studio in the London Trocadero, and relocated to the station's new headquarters on Rathbone Place in 1995.
 In 1996, Nickelodeon reached an agreement with CBBC to show a block of CBBC programmes for one hour before and one hour after Nick Jr., called CBBC on Nickelodeon.
-This block lasted until 1998.
-Nick Jr. was taken off the main channel in July 2000, after launching its own channel the year before, and the increase of subscribers to Sky Digital and cable.
+This block lasted until 1999, when Nick Jr. was removed from the main channel in July 2000, after launching its own channel the year before, and the increase of subscribers to Sky Digital and cable.

-By August 1997, Nickelodeon started signing on at 6am.
-When Sky Digital was launched in 1998, it was in the original channel line-up on Astra 2A, now broadcasting from 6am until 10 pm.
+In August 1997, Nickelodeon began broadcasting an hour earlier, signing on at 6am.
+When Sky Digital was launched in 1998, it was in the original channel line-up on Astra 2A.
+On 1 September 1999, two sister channels were launched, Nick Jr. and Nickelodeon Replay (a +1 hour timeshift).
+On the same day, Nickelodeon broadcasting from 6 am until 10 pm.
 However, analogue satellite and analogue cable services continued to shutdown the channel at 7 pm each day until Nickelodeon closed on analogue satellite on 30 April 2001.
 Nicktoons was launched in the UK and Ireland in July 2002.

-During the end of 2004, Telewest failed to reach an agreement to broadcast Nickelodeon, Nicktoons and Nick Jr. on their services after 2005 and the channels were removed from Telewest on 17 December, leading to many Telewest customers leaving for Sky and NTL, while Telewest offered either a free upgrade to Disney Channel or to Sky Cinema to prevent loss of customers.
-By the next year, however, Nickelodeon successfully renegotiated with Telewest and the channels were restored.
+In December 2004, Telewest failed to reach an agreement to broadcast Nickelodeon, Nicktoons and Nick Jr. on their services after 2005 and the channels were removed from Telewest on 17 December, leading to many Telewest customers leaving for Sky and NTL, while Telewest offered either a free upgrade to Disney Channel or to Sky Movies to prevent losing any customers.
+By the next year, however, Nickelodeon successfully reached an agreement with Telewest and the channels were restored.

 In February 2010, Nickelodeon adopted the worldwide rebrand.
-The TeenNick block also adopted the identity of the American channel.
-In April 2010, Nicktoons and Nick Jr. took on their rebrand logos.
+The TeenNick block also adopted the identity of the channel programs.
+In April 2010, Nicktoons and Nick Jr. were rebranded as well.

 Nickelodeon HD was launched in October 2010 on Sky.
-Later, it was picked up by Virgin Media.
+Later, it became available on Virgin Media.

-Since 1 January 2019, it broadcasts for 24 hours a day.
+On 1 January 2019, it started broadcasting 24 hours a day.

-On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nickelodeon, to Paramount.
+On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nickelodeon, to Paramount, in an attempt to launch Sky Kids, as owning Nickelodeon UK would have restricted Sky from launching the channel.

+On 24 July 2023, Nickelodeon UK rebranded to its 2023 splat logo, just four months and 21 days after United States, Israel and Italy's rebrand.